 “You are never really playing an opponent.
 You are playing yourself, your own highest standards, and when you reach your limits that is real joy.”

 Arthur Ashe, Tennis player

-Sport and Physical Education is compulsory for all year groups and plays a major part in the life of College.
-Our Sport and Physical Education Programme gives every girl an understanding and value of the importance of physical activity in her daily life.
-We aim for pupils to play, compete and excel throughout their time at College and always ensure they receive expert teaching and coaching.
+Physical Education is compulsory for all year groups and plays a major part in the life of College.
+Our programme gives every pupil an understanding and value of the importance of physical activity in her daily life.
+At the heart of what we do is creating confident and competent learners through excellent teaching.

 - Two sports halls

 - Climbing wall

 - Five squash courts (which transform into two multi-purpose rooms)

 - Specialist hard court netball and tennis centre

 We provide a wide range of co-curricular activities both on and off site.
 We also have an extensive fixture list and pupils who are not regularly competing for College are encouraged to enjoy an enriched ‘Saturday Active’ programme of sporting activities.